CraftSpider/bvanseg.github.io/courses/Lua/lessons/2-conventions.md

 That all said, it's worth nothing that this isn't the only way to use triple-dashed ranged comments, but that doesn't need to be explained for a long time.

 ## Semicolons
-You may have noticed in the previous lesson that Lua does not need semicolons at the end of statements.
+You may have noticed in the previous lesson that Lua does not need semicolons at the end of statements, as some other languages do.
 Much like Python, these semicolons are allowed but optional, and most Lua developers don't use them at all.
 Sometimes it feels nice to put two statements on the same line, and a semicolon can help to separate them, but the interpreter actually doesn't need that!
 All of these lines are identical as far as the interpreter is concerned:

 ```lua
 a = 4 b = 5